 The general financial health of your business will also affect this decision, and lenders will typically look at other factors.
 These include your credit score, any debts, business finances, other loans you have/had, your industry and the age of your business.

-Your interest rate is calculated by taking into account multiple factors, but is predominantly affected by the risk of your loan.
-The majority of business lenders use risk-based pricing, which allows lower-risk businesses to access lower interest rates and, usually, more principal.
+Your interest rate is calculated by considering multiple factors, but is predominantly affected by the risk of your loan.
+Most of business lenders use risk-based pricing, which allows lower-risk businesses to access lower interest rates and, usually, more principal.
 Other factors that influence your interest rate include your industry and the performance of your business.
 The kind of SME loan you take out also affects your interest rate.
 Usually, a secured loan will have a lower interest rate than an unsecured loan.
-You just need that big asset to guarantee it, which can be easier said than done.
+You just need that big asset to guarantee it, which can be easier said than done when seeking a loan for business.

 The loan term is the length of time you have to pay off your loan.
 Generally, if you need a quick cash injection and higher repayments aren’t a problem, a shorter term will have a lower total cost.
 But if you need lower repayments, you can get lower repayments by increasing the fixed term to make it more manageable for cash flow.
 While the repayments are lower, there are more of them so the total cost of your loan will be higher.